Adventure Ride Essentials – Gravel Tires

 wtb venture gravel tireWTB Venture – 700×40

 The WTB Venture gravel tire rolls fast.
 Its micro tread and center ridge design make it a great choice for luxury gravel and smooth surface riding.
 Its soft rubber compound really holds its own in the corners and on rough ground, too.
 The price for the sticky grip is tread life.
 The Venture wears out fast.
 My rear tire showed noticeable wear in a matter of weeks and needed replacing by 800 miles.
-Nonetheless, the sticky compound and smooth rolling design are great combo for all sorts of dirt and gravel riding.
-It measures in a little under the advertised 40mm width on my rims.
-Tubeless set up is a breeze.
+Nonetheless, the sticky compound and smooth rolling design are a great combo for all sorts of dirt and gravel riding.
+It measures a little under the advertised 40mm width on my rims.
+Tubeless setup is a breeze.

 Price $59 / Weight: 501g